Quantum Geometry and the Hidden Scales in Materials: What is Quantum Geometry?

-\paragraph{Dipole fluctuations} The momentum shift introduced by Kohn can be interpreted as a susceptibility towards dipole transitions between states in $\hat P$ and states in the complementary projector $1-\hat P$.
-Since position and momentum are conjugate variables, $\partial_\mu \hat{P}\equiv i[\hat{r}_\mu, \hat{P}]$, we may express Eq.~\eqref{eq:qgt} as
+The momentum shift under twisted boundary conditions can be interpreted as a susceptibility towards dipole transitions between states in $\hat P$ and states in the complementary projector $1-\hat P$.
+Since position and momentum are conjugate variables, $\partial_\mu \hat{P}\equiv i[\hat{r}_\mu, \hat{P}]$, we may express Eq.~\eqref{eq:qgt} as a localization tensor\cite{Sorella.Resta.1999, Martin.Souza.1999}:

 where we have defined $\ev{\cdot}\!\equiv\!\tr[\hat P\cdot]$ as the expectation value at $T=0$.
-As it contains the dipole transitions between the ground state and excited states, an insulator can have nonzero quantum geometry as long as the ground state is not a position eigenstate.
-The diagonal elements of the real part of $\Q_{\mu\nu}$, i.~e. the quantum metric $g_{\mu\nu}=\Re\Q_{\mu\nu}$ introduces a length scale $\ell _g = \sqrt{\tr g}$ associated with the size of dipole fluctuations in the system along the $\mu$ spatial direction.
-This fundamental insight was first discussed by Resta with the introduction of the ``localization tensor" \cite{Sorella.Resta.1999} and soon after by Souza, Wilkens and Martin \cite{Martin.Souza.1999}.
+As the localization tensor contains the dipole transitions between the ground state and excited states, an insulator will have nonzero quantum geometry as long as the ground state is fully localized, and not a position eigenstate.
+The quantum metric, $g_{\mu\nu}=\Re\Q_{\mu\nu}$, introduces a length scale $\ell _g = \sqrt{\tr g}$ associated with the size of dipole fluctuations.